CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 - On a remote HTTP server reachable by netq-ts.

    Place the bootstrap and installation tarballs onto an HTTP server.
-An HTTP URL is provided during the bootstrap and installation procedures.
+You get the HTTP URL during the bootstrap and installation procedures.

    You must decide whether to stage the installation tarball files directly onto the server for installation, or host them on a remote HTTP server that netq-ts can reach.

-   When downloaded from cumulusnetworks.com, the installation tarball files are called:
+   When downloaded from NVIDIA, the installation tarball files have these names:

     - `netq-bootstrap-X.Y.Z.tgz` (bootstrap tarball)
     - `NetQ-X.Y.Z-opta.tgz` (install tarball)